 *To receive Market Match using your EBT card, you must actually purchase fruits and vegetables from the same farmers market on the same day with the EBT coupons you receive, not just with the Market Match coupons.

 How Do I get Market Match?

-- Market Match is operated with funding from the federal GusNIP program: the California Dept. of Food and Agriculture: Flora Foundation; Kaiser Permanente; Weingart Foundation; and by private donations.
+- Market Match is operated with funding from the federal GusNIP program: the California Dept. of Food and Agriculture: Kaiser Permanente; Weingart Foundation; and by private donations.
 Beginning in 2022 LA County is also funding Market Match with American Rescue Plan funding.